Bcicenas/rc_control/README.md

   Arduino scripts for controlling rc car using NRF24L01+PA+LNA Wireless Module.

 # Project idea
-  Control rc car components using arduino.This project is for two arduino uno boards.
+  Control rc car components using arduino.
+This project is for two arduino uno boards.

-  First used as transmitter
+    First used as transmitter.
     Second used as receiver.

 # Transmitter
   1. Listens input from pc on COM4 port.